June Crespo: contemporary sculptures between the body and architecture

 -

-June Crespo and the dialogue with space
+June Crespo and the role of space

 International recognition